I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 I think government involvement has led us to this so-called crisis.

-And not just in health care, but in a number of things.
+And not just in healthcare, but in a number of things.

-But I will have to admit that arguing that with examples of policy success or failure to a bunch of people who just believe what they believe with no need for evidence, by the way.
+But I will have to admit that arguing that with examples of policy success or failure to a bunch of people who just believe what they believe, with no need for evidence, by the way.

-If you believe something, you don't have to have Evidence.
+If you believe something, you don't have to have evidence.

 It's just a different way of expressing a sentiment that I've expressed earlier.

-So if you're a thinker, use logic, progressive uh equations to try to explain things.
+So if you're a thinker, use logic, progressive equations to try to explain things, you don't get to first base with people who are simply feeling something.

 And they certainly don't want their feelings altered.

-They don't want if something makes them feel good and right, they don't want to believe anything differently.
+They don't want, if something makes them feel good and right, they don't want to believe anything differently.

 I got to take quick time out.

-Sit tight, we will be back and continue.
+We will be back and continue.

 Stay with us.